 Understanding Abrasive Wheel Markings

-It is important that you choose the right abrasive wheel for the right job and it is used safely.
+You must choose the right abrasive wheel for the right job and use it safely.

-When using an abrasive wheel it is important that you are following the best working practice so that wheel doesn’t break.
+When using an abrasive wheel you must be following the best working practice so that the wheel doesn’t break.
 Take a look below at how an understanding of abrasive wheel markings can help you work more safely.

 Abrasive Wheel Markings

 Every wheel must adhere to the British Standard (BS EN 12413 and BS ISO 525) system for marking.
-All wheels are marked with the: type, size, specification and the maximum operating speed of the wheel.
+Manufacturers mark all wheels with the: type, size, specification and the maximum operating speed of the wheel.
 Take a look below at the fundamental markings a wheel should have.

 - Trade Mark

 - Dimensions in mm

 - ISO Type No. (shape)